DBeaulne/daniel-beaulne-bandsite/README.md

 - implemented comment and shows rendering with api data
 - implement like / delete button code and styling, event listeners are a work in progress
 - integrate comment id into comment rendering to allow for 'like' & 'delete' functionality
+- final clean up of code and styling, including implementation of feedback from sprint-1 & sprint-2